IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/pysmo/pysmo_polyregression.rst

   >>> conf_int = pr_trainer.get_confidence_intervals(poly_train, confidence=0.99)

 The resulting object ```conf_int`` is a dictionary containing upper and lower confidence bounds as well as the estimated standard errors for all of the regression parameters of the trained models in ``poly_train``.
+The dictionary keys correspond to the output variable list supplied in ``output labels``.

 Surrogate Visualization
 ------------------------